VScan: Rethinking Visual Token Reduction for Efficient Large Vision-Language Models: Experiments

+\looseness=-1 \textbf{Baselines}.
+We compare the performance of our approach with 6 state-of-the-art visual token pruning methods: ToMe~\cite{bolya2023token}, FastV~\cite{chen2024image}, SparseVLM~\cite{zhang2024sparsevlm}, HiRED~\cite{arif2024hired}, PyramidDrop~\cite{xing2024pyramiddrop}, and VisionZip~\cite{yang2024visionzip}.
+(1) ToMe~\cite{bolya2023token}, which uses bipartite soft matching to iteratively merge similar tokens within ViT layers; (2) FastV~\cite{chen2024image}, which drops visual tokens in early layers of the LLM, guided by text-oriented attention score; (3) SparseVLM~\cite{zhang2024sparsevlm}, which selects vision-relevant text tokens to evaluate the significance of visual tokens; (4) HiRED~\cite{arif2024hired}, which dynamically assigns token budgets to sub-images for high-resolution image inputs; (5) PyramidDrop~\cite{xing2024pyramiddrop}, which divides the LLM into stages and drops a portion of visual tokens at the end of each stage; (6) VisionZip~\cite{yang2024visionzip}, which selects a set of dominant tokens and merges unselected tokens contextually.
+To ensure a fair comparison, we directly report the results of these baselines from their respective original papers unless stated otherwise.

 \textbf{Implementation Details}.
 We adhere to the default inference settings for each evaluated LVLM as specified in their respective codebases.
 Additionally, we perform local scan at a shallow layer, specifically at $l=6$ for LLaVA-series models and $l=8$ for Qwen-2.5-VL.
-For LLM-stage pruning, we select the middle layer as $k=16$ for LLaVA-series models and $k=14$ for Qwen-2.5-VL.
+For LLM-stage pruning, we select the middle layer as $k=16$ for LLaVA-series models and $k=14$ for Qwen-2.5-VL-7B.
+For Qwen-2.5-VL-3B and -32B, we similarly select the exact middle layer for pruning.
 By default, we fix the retention rate at the LLM middle layer to $R_2 = 33.3\%$, and adjust $R_1$ accordingly to achieve the target average reduction rate.
 For instance, to achieve an average retention rate of 11.1\%, we set $R_1 = 16.7\%$ and $R_2 = 33.3\%$.
 Note that these design choices are grounded in our analysis in Section~\ref{sec:study}, and we also provide comprehensive ablation studies in Section~\ref{subsec:ablation}.
+Code will be made publicly available upon acceptance to facilitate reproducibility.